 What Is An APR?

-For many business owners, finding the best business loan simply means finding the lowest APR available—the lower the APR, the lower the annual cost of the loan.
+For many business owners, finding the best business loan simply means finding the lowest APR available—the lower the APR, the lower the loan’s annual cost.
 In most cases, the loan with the lowest APR carries the lowest overall cost, regardless of interest, monthly payment size, or repayment structure.
-Thus, it’s no surprise that borrowers with high credit scores have access to the lowest APRs on the market.
+Thus, it’s no surprise that borrowers with high credit scores have access to the market’s lowest APRs.

-Some business loans and credit cards, however, carry APRs that can change over time, like “promotional” APRs or “non-variable” APRs.
+However, some business loans and credit cards carry APRs that can change over time, like “promotional” APRs or “non-variable” APRs.
 We’ll go over the definition of those confusing terms later on.

 Why Do Some Companies Not Promote Their APRs?